-You can find my Introductions for a number of books we’ve published through Handheld Press, which are less academic to read but have deep scholarly research depths.
+You can find my Introductions for a number of books we’ve published through Handheld Press, which are less academic to read but have deep research depths.
 In particular, look at Rose Macaulay’s Personal Pleasures, John Llewelyn Rhys’s England Is My Village, and The World Owes Me A Living, Jane Oliver and Ann Stafford’s Business as Usual, Betty Bendell’s My Life And I, John Buchan’s The Runagates Club and also his The Gap in the Curtain.

 ‘Home is where the Art is.
 Rose Macaulay’s resistance to Domesticity’, Women.
 A Cultural Review (2020)

 I presented this research first as a seminar paper at the Interwar Women Writers Symposium in June 2018 at King College London, and expanded it into this much longer article, published 26/12/20.
 My argument is that while Rose Macaulay wrote about women in the context of their domestic responsibilities, in fiction and in her journalism, this was predicated on her resistance to the idea that women should de facto be the housekeeper, the cook, the homemaker.
 She saw no reason why women should be expected to be interested in these aspects of living, or have to do them if they did not wish to.
 You can access it here: https://doi.org/10.1080/09574042.2020.1844938.

 ‘The Evolution of W. H. Smith’s Bookselling Strategies and Responsibilities, from the Edwardians to a More Permissive Age’ (2018)